joonty/cakephp-tdd/README.md

 - An extension of the core bake shell, that generates complete test cases
 - A new test case class, to use instead of `CakeTestCase` where required
+- Validation rules on the model are analysed, to produce dummy data that will pass these rules (for use in tests)
-- A few mock classes for isolating test cases
+- A few mock classes for isolating test cases from each other
+- A mock class includer, that also allows mock objects to be used as controller components
 - A helpful command line executable to make CLI testing easier (Unix only)

 ## How does it work?